shams-nahid/My-Daily-AWS-Study/public/Decoupling Application/04 Kinesis Data Stream.md

 - Batching is available to reduce the cost and increase throughput
 - Number of shards can be merged or re-shards over time
 - Records are ordered per shard
+- Multiple shard can not ensure the ordering
+- Merging shards to process less data
+- Splitting shards to process more data

 ### Kinesis API (Put Records)